JohnDMcMaster/zorrom/README.txt

 Zorro's (mask) ROM
-Mask ROM utilities to convert between physical and binary representation.
+Mask ROM utilities to convert between physical and word representation.
 For example, a ROM chip image typed as a 0/1s .txt file can be converted into a .bin file.

 Tools that can produce this format include:
 * rompar save